kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/04 - Can technology fix loneliness/04 - Can technology fix loneliness.md

 > There is still a scope of things that only caretakers can do, and robots can’t.

-So my idea is we need to make better “World AI Models” that understand the world better.
+What I think is we need to make better “World AI Models” that understand the world better.
 Have a good sense of vision and audio, not only text.
 We already ludicrously accurate OCR engines (Microsoft trOCR, maybe sometimes EasyOCR) and SST engines (OpenAI whisper large) and TTS engines (ElevenLabs’ stuff has transcended the uncanny valley).

 And the magic that Boston Dynamics is doing proves that we have the hardware done.